 - Understand, describe and explain in detail the various attributes of psychology, such as concepts, theories, perspectives, trends and empirical findings.

-- Apply psychological understanding, principles, and education, to their own fields of work.
-This will be carried out while approaching personal, social, or organization-wide issues.
+- Apply psychological understanding, principles and education to their own fields of work.
+This will be carried out while approaching personal, social or organization-wide issues.

 The 39 credit hours required for the Bachelor of Arts in Psychology include the following: